ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 full backoff mechanism must be identical to that of TCP
 {{?RFC2988}}.
-As an example, this bullet does not preclude full backoff mechanisms that would give flows with different round- trip times comparable bandwidth during backoff.
+As an example, this bullet does not preclude full backoff mechanisms that would give flows with different round- trip times comparable caapcity during backoff.

 (6)
 : Protection Against Bufferbloat